veraPDF/veraPDF-rest/README.md

     curl -F "file=@samples/pdf.pdf" localhost:8080/api/validate/arlington1.7 -H "Accept:application/xml"

-Validation of PDF given by URL is available as a POST request `http://localhost:8080/api/validate/url/*id*`.
+One can check a PDF given by URL as a POST request `http://localhost:8080/api/validate/url/*id*`.
 To test with curl:

 ```
 curl -F "url=http://www.pdf995.com/samples/pdf.pdf" localhost:8080/api/validate/url/arlington1.7
 ```

-To validate your local files you need to add folder with files to the docker container.
+To check your local files you need to add folder with files to the docker container.
 To run the veraPDF Arlington image with your local files run docker image with bind mount `-v /local/path/of/the/folder:/home/folder`.
 For example, to run the veraPDF Arlington image from DockerHub with your local files: